wdi-sg/gitbook-2018/04-server/01npm.md

 - repository: repository type and url of the package
 - main: entry point of the package

-Out of all these pieces of data, only two are required for `yarn` to recognize your app: name and version.
+Only two things are actually required for `yarn` to recognize your app: name and version.

 As long as you have those two pieces of information, `yarn` will be able to locate your app when installing packages into your app's `node_modules` folder.

 This file also serves as a documentation of your application for other developers to use.
 Your description can give anyone a quick idea on the purpose of your package and just by skimming your listed dependencies, a fellow developer can quickly see what your app depends on.